 Backed by research:

 The first part of AlcoholEdu (Part I) takes roughly 2 hours to complete and can be completed in multiple sittings.
 Part I of SAPU takes approximately 30 minutes.
 Students can log in and out of both programs.
 Part I of each course ends with an exam and survey (for those over age 18).
 Students must earn a minimum score of 75% or higher to pass and receive credit for completion of the courses.
-The deadline for incoming first year students to complete Part I of BOTH AlcoholEdu and SAPU is August 21, 2019.
+The deadline for incoming first year students to complete Part I of BOTH AlcoholEdu and SAPU is TBD for 2020.

 The second parts of AlcoholEdu and SAPU (Part II) include short modules and a survey.
 Approximately 45 days after completing Part I of both courses, students will receive an email invitation to return and complete Part II.
-The deadline to complete Part II of BOTH AlcoholEdu and SAPU is October 11, 2019.
+The deadline to complete Part II of BOTH AlcoholEdu and SAPU is TBD for 2020.

 AlcoholEdu® for College and SAPU include a number of surveys that measure students’ alcohol-related and sexual violence-related attitudes and behaviors.
 All survey responses are strictly confidential.
 Villanova University will only receive information about the first year student body as a whole and will never see individual student responses.
 Students can feel confident in providing truthful responses to the survey questions.
 Students who are under age 18 at the time they are taking the course will not receive any of the surveys, but they will still complete the rest of the course curriculum.